‘Bachelor’ Chris Soules Formally Charged With Felony In Fatal Iowa Crash, Could See Jail Time If Convicted

-Bachelor nation was stunned and remains so after Chris Soules was arrested following a deadly crash in Aurora, Iowa on April 24.
+Bachelor nation was stunned and remains so after Chris Soules was arrested following a deadly crash in Aurora, Iowa, on April 24.
 Soules admittedly ran into the back of a tractor driven by farmer Kenneth Mosher then allegedly left the scene of the accident prior to law enforcement arriving.
-The legal team for Soules has made attempts to get the felony charges dropped against Chris saying he acted reasonably and provided aid and assistance for the victim until paramedics arrived.
-Now it looks as though those attempts have failed.
+The legal team for Soules has made attempts to get the felony charges dropped against Chris saying he acted reasonably and provided aid and assistance to the victim until paramedics arrived.
+Now, it looks as though those attempts have failed.

 Chris did reportedly crawl out of the passenger side window of the truck he was driving and called 911 after being prompted to do so by an onlooker.
 According to the 911 call, Chris clearly identified himself and then proceeded to attempt to provide aid to Mr. Mosher.
 Soules admitted he did not know how to give CPR.
 The 911 operator told him she could walk him through the CPR process.